NOTIOMYSTIDAE (1 species)

 Bowdleria punctata Fernbird

-OSNZ (1990) is followed here in using Bowdleria rather than Megalurus; anatomical differences separate the genera (Olson 1990).
+NOTE: OSNZ (1990) is followed here in using Bowdleria rather than Megalurus; anatomical differences separate the genera (Olson 1990).

 B. p. vealeae Res NZ (NI, Great Barrier I, Aldermen Is).
 Reint NZ (Tiritiri Matangi I).